kanisterio/kanister/design/kopia.md

     # required
     secretName: repository-monitoring-location
   server:
+    # number of server replicas  - default to 1, can be zero
     replicas: 1
     # optional - use Kopia's default if omitted
     adminSecretName: repository-monitoring-server-admin
     # optional - no TLS if omitted
     tlsSecretName: repository-monitoring-server-tls
-    # optional - use Kopia's default if omitted
+    # required - at least one
     accessSecretNames:
     - repository-monitoring-server-access
   policy: